-A Statutory Demand is a document which gives a company/an individual 21 days warning to pay a debt.
-At the end of the 21 days the Demand can be followed up by a winding up petition against a company or a bankruptcy petition against an individual.
+A statutory demand is a document which gives a company/an individual 21 days warning to pay a debt.
+At the end of the 21 days the statutory demand can be followed up by a winding up petition against a company or a bankruptcy petition against an individual.
 In many cases following the issue of a statutory demand a petition is not issued as the claim is paid or settled.
 Statutory demands are successful because the average debtor is concerned by the consequences after the 21 day period.

 Copyright © 2013 - Oury Clark.